 that’s all I have to say. it’s not exactly the entire plate since the scallop shells beneath was just for decoration which made the entire dish look so divine.

-but this scallop, my friends, will be one of the best scallops you’ve ever put in your mouth. not just because it was fresh (it wasn’t even that big) but because of the method they cooked it. it was the taste of sea, seaweed, all that goodness of the ocean, in one bite.
+but this scallop, my friends, will be one of the best scallops you’ll ever put in your mouth. not just because it was fresh (it wasn’t even that big) but because of the method they cooked it. it was the taste of sea, seaweed, all that goodness of the ocean, in one bite.

 mmmmmmmmmmmmmmm. must order if you ever see this on the menu.